 This is a cute little post I wrote about the science behind Santa’s Enchantment.
 There are fictional interviews with three of the world’s leading experts on Christmas Magic.

+First there was the “hanging chad,” then we had thousands of voters getting removed from the rolls due to technical glitches and other human errors, then the so-called three million invalid votes in the last general election that turned out to be only nineteen, and now we have the Iowa Caucus “App-gate”!
 Counting every precious vote accurately in a Democratic society has been a challenge that goes as far back to ancient times.
 Since The Tenth Sphere covers the latest trends happening in Digital Tech & Industry (among many other trendy topics), I thought it would be interesting to give my readers a brief history and discussion of voting machines, voting apps, and voting tech in general.
 Let’s begin with the earliest of voting machines, paper ballots, which existed as far back as the Roman Empire, ca. 139 BCE.
 The first use of paper ballots in the United States was in 1629, and was used in selecting a pastor for the Salem Church during the founding days of the Salem Massachusetts community.
 Fast forward to 1838 England.
 The Chartists (a working-class suffrage movement) demanded responsible election reforms.
 And in so doing, Benjamin Jolly of Bath invented arguably the very first voting machine.
 It worked like this: each voter was to cast his vote by dropping a brass ball into the appropriate hole in the top of the machine by the candidate’s name.
 Each voter could only vote once because they were given just one brass ball.
 The ball advanced a clockwork counter for the corresponding candidate as it passed through the machine.
 And then the ball fell out the front where it could be given to the next voter.
 Then came Henry Spratt (a British national) who in 1875 received the first US patent for a voting machine.
 It presented to the voter an array of push-button ballots.
 Next came American inventor Anthony Beranek of Chicago in 1881.
-His voting machine was specifically designed to meet the requirements of the United States general election cycle.
-It was another push-button style voting machine but with a twist: Interlocks behind each row prevented voting for more than one candidate per race, and an interlock with the door of the voting booth reset the machine for the...
+His voting machine was...